DanielMartensson/CControl/README.md

  - Use "valgrind --tool=exp-sgcheck ./CControl" to check if your output in Debug folder is correct.
 For windows users, `Dr.Memory` works too
  - Use pointers/arrays as much as you can
- - No malloc, calloc or free - No dynamic memory allocation in other words
  - `1D` arrays are only allowed.
 When you are indexing an `1D`, then you using `my_array[i*column_length + j]` where `i` is row index and `j` is column index and `column_length` is column length of `my_array`
  - Only `floats` are allowed because some processors don't have `double` implemented
- - `C99` standard is only allowed because I want it to follow `MISRA C` standard as much as possible
  - Your code must come with an example
  - Write `clean code`, that means no slack variables or unnecessary #defines, don't try to compute everything in one single functions, minimize input arguments if it's possible, focus on practical implementation, focus on memory